craigfrancis/php-is-literal-rfc/readme.md

 There is no way to manually mark a string as a literal (i.e. no equivalent to `untaint()`); as soon as the value has been manipulated in any way, it is no longer marked as a literal.

-*Technical detail: Strings that are concatenated in place at compile time are treated as literal.*
+*Technical detail: Strings that are concatenated in place at compile time are treated as a literal.*

 ## Previous Work